 Use related titles, descriptions, hashtags and keywords

 Because Pinterest functions like a search engine, you need to use proper keywords to make sure you get found.
 Keywords should appear in your hashtags and the titles and descriptions of your Pins and Boards.
 Make sure your images, titles, descriptions, hashtags and content work together.
-The more clear and concise your titles and descriptions, the more likely your Pins will be discovered in search.
+The clearer and more concise your titles and descriptions, the more likely your Pins will be discovered in search.
 If you need help selecting keywords, use Pinterest’s guided search bar to find out how people search for your topic.

 Pinterest Trends Tool